essamalsaloum/wakooka.github.com/initmapjs/index.md

 ---
 layout: initmapjs
+menu_active: index
 ---

 ## About

 __initmap.js__ allows you to embed Google Maps in a __nice, quick, and easy way__.
 The plugin gets rid of the boilerplate code to embed a Google Map.
-It gives you __flexibility__ if you need to do more complex things.
+It also gives you __flexibility__ if you need to do more complex things.

-- HTML 5 Geolocation
+- HTML 5 Geolocation, get the user location
-- Markers
+- Markers API to get, remove, update marker on the map
-- Info Windows
-- Controls
+- InfoWindows, can get attached to a marker easily
+- Controls, show/hide, and position each control on the map

 ## Getting Started